kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       }
       ```

-   3. Wait until the 30 seconds have passed and the response becomes stale.
-Send another request to the same endpoint and verify that you get back a fresh response and that no `age` header is returned.
+   3. Wait until the 30 seconds have passed and the cached response becomes stale.
+Send another request to the same endpoint.
+Verify that you get back a fresh response and that no `age` header is returned.
       ```shell
       curl -vik "$(glooctl proxy url)/httpbin/cache/30"
       ```